shwetang01/Flam_canvas/ARCHITECTURE.md

 ## Stack, and why

-Plain JavaScript (no TypeScript, no build step) on both sides, HTML5 Canvas on the client, native WebSockets (the `ws` package) on the server — no Socket.io, no drawing library, no frontend framework, per the assignment's constraints.
+Plain JavaScript  on both sides, HTML5 Canvas on the client, native WebSockets (the `ws` package) on the server — no Socket.io, no drawing library, no frontend framework, per the assignment's constraints.
 Skipping a build step means the client's `.js` files load as